-hazelcast.max.no.h 60 int Maximum timeout of heartbeat in seconds for a member eartbeat.seconds to assume it is dead.
-Setting this value too low may cause members to be evicted from the cluster when they are under heavy load: they will be unable to send heartbeat operations in time, so other members will assume that it is dead. hazelcast.max.no.m aster.confirmation .seconds 150 int Max timeout of master confirmation from other members.
+hazelcast.max.no.h eartbeat.seconds 60 int Maximum timeout of heartbeat in seconds for a member to assume it is dead.Image: Image: Image: Setting this value too low may cause members to be evicted from the cluster when they are under heavy load: they hazelcast.max.no.m aster.confirmation .seconds 150 int Max timeout of master confirmation from other members.
 This property is deprecated as of this (3.10) release. hazelcast.max.wait .seconds.before.jo in 20 int Maximum wait time before join operation. hazelcast.mc.max.v isible.slow.operat ions.count 10 int Management Center maximum visible slow operations count. hazelcast.mc.url.c hange.enabled true bool Specifies whether the URL for Management Center is enabled.
 This property is deprecated.
 See the Using the REST Endpoint Groups section. hazelcast.member.l ist.publish.interv al.seconds 60 int Interval at which master member publishes a member list. hazelcast.memcache .enabled false bool Enable Memcache client request listener service.
 This property is deprecated.
 See the Memcache Client section. hazelcast.merge.fi rst.run.delay.seco nds 300 int Initial run delay of split-brain/merge process in seconds. hazelcast.merge.ne xt.run.delay.secon ds 120 int Run interval of split-brain/merge process in seconds. hazelcast.migratio n.min.delay.on.mem ber.removed.second s 5 int Minimum delay (in seconds) between detection of a member that has left and start of the rebalancing process. hazelcast.multicas t.group 224.2.2.3 string IP address of a multicast group.
 If not set, configuration is read from the default Hazelcast configuration, which has the value 224.2.2.3.